Supplementary Python Basics

 result = list(map(lambda x: x ** 2, l))

-print('Return new list where each element is processed by the specified function:', result)
+print('Return new list where each element is processed by a given function:', result)

 result = list(filter(lambda x: x % 2 == 0, l))

-print('Return new list where each element is judged as True by the specified function:', result)
+print('Return new list where each element is judged as True by a given function:', result)

 |